gvwilson/thirdbit/_posts/2015/2015-11-15-miscellaneous-projects.md

-I think our learners would also like a couple of hours on image processing (the Version 4 lesson on multimedia is woefully out of date, and was never particularly well organized)...
+I think our learners would also like a couple of hours on image processing (the Version 4 lesson on multimedia is woefully out of date, and was never particularly well organized)…
 </li>
 <li>
-...but most of all I want a lesson on how to write and publish in the early 21st Century.
+…but most of all I want a lesson on how to write and publish in the early 21st Century.
 Word or LibreOffice?
 Version control can't handle them.